markgbeckett/jupiter_ace/valkyr-minstrel/README.md

 However, in the interim, a patched version of the game was uploaded to the Jupiter Ace Archive that will work in Eightyone Version 1.23 and earlier.
 The patch changes the location of the vector table for IM2 and then pokes the address for the interrupt routine at location 0xFF in that table.

 Buulding on that approach, I have further updated the patch so that it does work with the Minstrel 4th.
-To do this, I have moved the vector table into the top half of memory, at 8000h, and filled the table with the value 7F, so that the interrupt will call a routine at address 0x7F7F, whatever value is found on the database.
-Then, at address 0x7F7F, I have insert a machine code C3h, 90h, 3Ch, which represents `JP 3C90h` (3C90h is the real entry point for the interrupt routine).
+To do this, I have moved the vector table into the top half of memory, at 8000h, and filled the table with the value 7F, so that the interrupt will call a routine at address 0x7F7F, whatever value is found on the databus.
+Then, at address 0x7F7F, I have insert a machine code sequence C3h, 90h, 3Ch, which represents `JP 3C90h` (3C90h is the real entry point for the interrupt routine).

 Valkyr does not require memory above 7000h so, while seeming a little wasteful, the above patch keeps the patch code well clear of the game code.